 Taste: An intense mouthful of flavour.
 Caramel, Vanilla, Pepper and Barbecue Spice notes, with Paprika and Chinese Spices.

-Value for Money: There can be no complaints. £40 for such character and boldness of flavour is an absolute bargain.
+Thoughts: £40 for such character and boldness of flavour is an absolute bargain.

 As the name would suggest, ‘Peat Chimney’ takes us in a rather smokier direction with many of the contributing malts sourced from the Isle of Islay.